Dallas Aspiration Pneumonia Lawyers

 Aspiration pneumonia is not just a natural consequence from the aging process.
 It can be prevented and, when it occurs as a result of improper care or negligence, legal recourse is available.

 Smith Clinesmith LLP uses experienced professionals—such as medical experts, nurses, forensic analysts, investigators, and others—to verify that you have a solid case for nursing home neglect litigation.
 We investigate the causes of your loved one’s illness or death and, when we determine that the illness or death was preventable, we are prepared to aggressive represent you throughout the following legal proceedings.

 Aspiration Pneumonia Attorneys Serving Clients Nationwide

-The Clinesmith Firm has a team of dedicated lawyers ready to take on your nursing home or medical neglect case.
+Smith Clinesmith LLP has a team of dedicated lawyers ready to take on your nursing home or medical neglect case.
 We take every claim very seriously and have the best experts in the fields of medicine and investigation work with us to help prepare your case.
 If you suspect you or a loved one is suffering from aspiration pneumonia and you want to see if you have a case for nursing home abuse or neglect, contact us today.
 We offer free case evaluations over the phone or in person with complete confidentiality.
 With offices in Dallas, Los Angeles, and Chicago, we proudly represent clients nationwide.